Not All Private Property Is 'Material Resource Of Community' Which State Must Equally Distribute As Per Article 39(b) : Supreme Court

 The term 'distribution' has a wide connotation.
 The various forms of distribution which can be adopted by the State can include vesting of the concerned resource in the State or nationalisation.

 The majority judgment also observed that the views expressed by Justice Krishna Iyer and Chinnappa Reddy were rooted in a particular economic ideology.
-The majority observed that the framers of the Constitution did not intend to bind the country with any particular economic dogma.
+The majority observed that the framers of the Constitution did not intend to bind the country with any specific economic dogma.

 The bench also unanimously held that Article 31C to the extent it was upheld in Kesavanda Bharati remains in force.